senseexcel/senseexcel/install_guide.md

    This file will be the tool for managing the licenses of all of your Sense Excel users going forward.
    It can be updated and     overwritten as necessary.

-#### 5.5.4  “Qlik Sense Desktop” is the default connection string.
-Once the security rule and content library have been added, you can connect to your Qlik Sense Server from the Connection section of the Qlik Sense toolbar.

-To connect to a Qlik Sense server, enter the (URL) without “/hub”.

-You should first try to connect using a secured (HTTPS) connection https://your.server.url/.
-If your Qlik Sense server does not have a valid security certificate (these certificates can be purchased online), you might receive an error message.

-If you do receive a certificate error, try using an unsecured connection (HTTP) http://your.server.url/.
-This configuration is supported if this option is enabled within the QMC.

 QMC> Proxies> Central> Edit> Ports> Check “Allow HTTP”.

 More on this topic is covered in Chapter 9 of this document.